Anna Hack Boot: Business activities

 As a businessperson, Anna bought and sold land and real estate holdings, engaged in multinational trading (including the Atlantic slave trade), engaged in the trading of manufactured goods and of white indentured servants, and was the eventual owner of a ship, "The Fortune," in New Amsterdam.

 Anna was an associate and business partner to her brother-in-law Augustine.
 Through her association with Augustine, she became one of the largest exporters of tobacco in America.
 She had business holdings and owned over 3,000 acres of land in New Amsterdam, Virginia, and Maryland, and largely did business with fellow Dutch traders.

-Anna maintained a number of Caribbean business contacts through her brother Nicholas and was heavily engaged in the slave trade.
+She maintained a number of Caribbean business contacts through her brother Nicholas and was heavily engaged in the slave trade.
 She traded enslaved persons to the Chesapeake, Virginia area.
 Anna was one of the first women to file a business lawsuit in Early America, when she successfully appealed a monetary judgement to the General Court of Virginia in the early 1670s.